jow-/nlbwmon/README.md

 nlbwmon can be used on a linux router to monitor bandwidth used by network hosts.
 Network statistics are collected and stored in a database.
 The client utility (nlbw) can query the daemon for current statistics.

-nlbwmon uses a netlink socket to pull usage information from the linux kernel.  nlbwmon collects statistic information from linux conntrack entries.
-This method is quite efficient compared to other methods of monitoring bandwidth usage.

-Each time the conntrack entries are polled, their counters are reset (zero-on-read).
-When a conntrack entry is destroyed, nlbwmon is notified by the kernel, and stats are collected from that entry before it is deleted.
+By default, nlbwmon tracks bandwidth used over a one month interval, starting on the first of the month.
+A database is kept for each interval, up to 10 by default, after that the oldest one is deleted.

 nlbwmon tracks traffic by IP Version (ipv4/ipv6), by IP Address, by MAC address, and by layer7 protocol (ie, port numbers).
 All tracking information is kept in the database.
 The default protocol file contains approximately 45 port definitions.
 The user can add/remove ports to this file as necessary.
 Any traffic that doesn't match a port definition is classified as 'Other'.

 *NOTE: If the user is not interested in layer7 protocol information, removing all protcools from the protocol file will classify all traffic into 'other', vastly reducing the database size.*

+nlbwmon uses a netlink socket to pull usage information from the linux kernel.  nlbwmon collects statistic information from linux conntrack entries.
+This method is quite efficient compared to other methods of monitoring bandwidth usage.

+Each time the conntrack entries are polled, their counters are reset (zero-on-read).
+When a conntrack entry is destroyed, nlbwmon is notified by the kernel, and stats are collected from that entry before it is deleted.

 ## Usage